jilliangmeehan/looore/content/Books/The Little Witch and the Undying Fire.md

 > [!jillian]
 > definitely sounds like one of those "dark suns" to me. i wonder what the real difference is — blood, again? from this world vs. not from this world?

+> [!Laura]
+> Hmmm, interesting...
+I'm still more attached to the descender theory, but I feel like I can buy it as maybe a metaphor maybe?
+Or maybe the descender theory is just straight up wrong!
+Which it can be!
+But like I can definitely see this being the case, too.
+A hivemind basically *is* a "theoretical" planet with "sentient" "life" right?
+Or like.
+It's mimicking sentient life...?
+Hmmge.

 It was a shame.
 She wished she had a chance to observe more and make some more records.